axesup/combate/Organize-complicated-template-logic.md

 ### SubViews

 Particularly complicated views should be broken down into subviews.
 This is the solution with the highest overhead, so it should not be chosen lightly.
+See the recipe to [[add subviews to views]].

 ## Resources